Please meet "Blackie"

 Please meet "BLACKIE" Our Cool Packard Dual Cowl Sport Phaeton.

-This is one of the world's very rare and most original cars, with a rich history since new and only about 21,000 miles.
-Never off the frame, always maintained in excellent condition by each owner since new and restored as needed by most.
+This is one of the world's very rare and most original cars, with a rich history since new and as far as anyone can tell only about 21,000 miles and never off the frame, always maintained in excellent condition by each owner since new and restored as needed by most.
 Some restoration was done by Stone Barn, etc. and most recently we have brought Blackie back to 100pts in 2000 & 2002 at the last two concours. ....
 Note ....
 1/2010 ...
 "Blackie" is still perfect and running great!
 We drive him only enough to keep him in shape.

 "Blackie" has won 1st in class at Meadow Brook when David Kane was the owner, and when Ron Doss owned and named "Blackie" ..
-1st at the Classic Car Club of America's National Grand Classic, Senior Badge # 2111.
+1st at the Classic Car Club of America's National Grand Classic with 99.5 pts, Senior Badge # 2111.
 It was also 1st in class, received the Artisans Award & Peoples Choice at the Port Gardner Concours, as it did People's Choice at Fresno when we first bought "Blackie"

 It was since then also one of the 7 Classic Era Packards invited to Pebble Beach in 1999 to represent Packard's 100th birthday where it had only a very incidental markdown in the engine compartment (because of the 50 mile tour we went on before the show in the rain) but still scored almost a perfect 100 points.

-And most recently, on September 17th 2000 at the Chico Concours, Blackie won First in class with a perfect 100 point score, Peoples Choice Award, and tied for Best of Show with a rare Ferrari, which was the only other with a perfect score out of about 200 cars.
-Since it is their policy not to give multiple major awards, it was given to the very deserving Ferrari.
+And most recently, on September 17th 2000 at the Chico Concours, Blackie won First in class with a perfect 100 point score, Peoples Choice Award, and tied for Best of Show with a rare Ferrari, which was the only other with a perfect 100 score out of about 200 cars.
+Since it is their policy not to give multiple major awards, and with my blessing, it was given to the very deserving Ferrari.

 1933 is considered by many the most desirable year during the classic era for Packard, because in 1933 Packard closed the sides of the front fenders in, but still left the front open (shows off this original factory delivered red undercarriage).
 In 1934 the front fenders were brought down behind the front bumper enclosing the full front end and undercarriage.

 The first family to own this 1933 Dual Cowl Phaeton enjoyed it for 35 years.
-The car was passed on from the original owner to his grandson Sherman Damon.
+The car was passed on from the original Damon family to his grandson Sherman Damon.
 Mr. Damon took the car from Brookline, Massachusetts to his summer home in Vermont.
-A dealer (Tom Mix) learned of the car in the 1960's and persuaded Mr. Damon to sell the car and resold it to Mr. Frank Mueller.
-Mr. Mueller kept the car in his Packard collection for another 20 years.
-That totals 55 years with 2 families alone!
+A dealer (Tom Mix?) learned of the car in the 1960's and persuaded Mr. Damon to sell the car and resold it to Mr. Frank Mueller.
+Mr. Mueller kept the car in his Packard collection until Oct 14, 1992 at which time he sold it to Robert Bolt who then sold this car to a (John Wheatley? of Webster Classic Auctions) on May 6, 1994 who then sold to David Kane (CCCA National Director) 4 months later on 9/21/94.

-In 1996 David traded the car to John Farrell of Seattle for a Duesenberg Victoria Convertible (which he regrets to this day!)
-In the early summer of 1996 it was acquired in a trade by CCCA Director Ron Doss who named "Blackie" "Blackie"
+In 1996 David traded the car to John Farrell of Seattle toward a Duesenberg Victoria Convertible (which David told me in 1999 he really regreted doing) In the early summer of 1996 it was acquired in a trade by (National CCCA Director) Ron Doss who named "Blackie" "Blackie"

 Becky & I are now doing our part.
-It still has the original brake shoes & SOME of the original carpet, chrome on the trunk rack & still Nitro-Cellulous paint - painted as necessary, etc.
+It still has the original brake shoes, manifold factory heater and fan & a lot of the original leather upholstery, some of the original carpet, chrome on the trunk rack, spring covers, spring shackles & still Nitro-Cellulous paint - painted as necessary, by David Kane, Ron Doss, etc.

-Packard started the Super Eight Dual Cowl Sport Phaeton series with body #11 (661-11) Our 661-13 would have been the third dual cowl sport phaeton built and was supposedly used in Packard's show circuit for 1933 at New York and Chicago.
-Don Williams now owns the 6th one built (661-16) and Glenn Mounger now owns the 8th one built (661-18).
+Packard started the Super Eight Dual Cowl Sport Phaeton series with body serial #11 (661-11) Our Serial # 661-13 would have been the third dual cowl sport phaeton built and was supposedly used at the world's fair and in Packard's show circuit for 1933 at New York and Chicago.
+Don Williams (Black Hawk) now owns the 6th one built (Serial #661-16) and Glenn Mounger now owns the 8th one built (Serial # 661-18).
 These are the only three known left in existence.
+As per auto historian Arch Brown there were no 1933 dual cowl sport phaeton twelves built by packard and only one Dietrich 33 12 built that was also owned by David Kane who also owned Blacike and showed at Pebble Beach Concours right next to Blackie in 1999 Packard's 100th birthday year.

 Front Axle .......
 750059